Zarco Pips Quartararo For Czech MotoGP Pole - UrduPoint

 Zarco Pips Quartararo For Czech MotoGP Pole

-Johann Zarco claimed pole for this weekend's Czech MotoGP on Saturday three hundredths of a second ahead of championship leader Fabio Quartararo

-Brno, Czech Republic, (APP - UrduPoint / Pakistan Point News - 8th Aug, 2020 ) :Johann Zarco claimed pole for this weekend's Czech MotoGP on Saturday three hundredths of a second ahead of championship leader Fabio Quartararo.
+Brno, Czech Republic, Aug 8 (APP - UrduPoint / Pakistan Point News - 8th Aug, 2020 ) :Johann Zarco claimed a surprise pole for this weekend's Czech MotoGP on Saturday three hundredths of a second ahead of championship leader Fabio Quartararo.

 The Ducati-Avintia rider pipped his French compatriot who won the opening two rounds of the coronavirus-curtailed season from pole for Yamaha's satellite SRT team.